Advisement and Counseling Services

 Students must meet all of the following requirements within 15 days of the first day of classes:

-- Register for 15 or more semester hours.
+- Register for and maintain 15 or more semester hours (3 or more hours per summer term).
 Classes held in an on-campus classroom setting must make up at least 75% (4 of 5) of semester hours taken during a semester.

 - Residents are required to purchase a meal plan as long as they reside in residence halls.
 Meal plans are placed on each student’s account once they receive a room assignment.